Piebaldism: History

-Early photographers took many photographs of African people with piebaldism as a form of entertainment and exoticism, and George Catlin is believed to have painted several portraits of Native Americans of the Mandan tribe who were affected by piebaldism.
+Early European photographers took many photographs of African people with piebaldism as a form of entertainment and fetishization.
+George Catlin is known to have additionally painted several portraits of Native Americans who were affected by piebaldism.

-Historically, persons with extensive piebaldism have experienced abuse of the sort still suffered in the present by albinos, especially in Africa.
+Historically, persons with extensive piebaldism have experienced abuse of the sort still suffered in the present by albinos.
 This has ranged from display of unclothed African piebalds in "freak" shows and postcards of the early 20th century to the forcing of piebalds (as in the case of albinos) to work long hours exposed to the sun (producing high rates of lethal skin cancers), to the use of piebald humans, including children, in risky medical experiments.
 The National Organization of Albinism and Hypopigmentation, as well as organizations such as Under the Same Sun, work to promote awareness of all forms of cutaneous variation and their medical implications, and to highlight human rights issues, especially the plight of albinos subject to extreme persecution in parts of Africa.